EladShneor/Generating-Synthetic-Dataset-For-Object-Detection-Task/README.md

-#  Generating Synthetic Dataset & Train Object Detection Module For Real-World Maritime Task
+#  Generating Synthetic Dataset & Train Object Detection Modle For Real-World Maritime Task

 This project was done in collaboration with the OrcaAI company for creating a solution to real-world maritime business task.
 ![image](https://github.com/user-attachments/assets/35ce73d9-017b-414b-8573-65754b884f22)